Respiratory Care Therapist

 Length

-Full-Time: 12 months (Francis Tuttle coursework only) for which students will receive 30 credit hours at Oklahoma City Community College (OCCC) towards completion of the AAS degree.
+Full-Time: 1 school year (Francis Tuttle coursework only) for which students will receive 30 credit hours at Oklahoma City Community College (OCCC) towards completion of the AAS degree.

 Prior 38 credits prerequisite coursework at OCCC is required to enter the program.